- This article reviews a range of approaches to calculating insulin requirements for people with type 1 diabetes.

 - keeping carbohydrates low to prevent the blood sugar roller coaster,

-- accurately dosing for a controlled amount of dietary carbohydrate,
+- accurately dosing for a controlled amount of dietary carbohydrates,

 - targeting normal blood sugar ranges (i.e. 83mg/dL or 4.6mmol/L) with regular correcting doses,